tableau/connector-plugin-sdk/docs/tdvt.md

 [StandardTests]

-#You can put in comma separated string values that match part or all of a test name to exclude them.
-The asterix works as a wildcard.
+#You can put in comma-separated string values that match part or all of a test name to exclude them.
+The asterisk works as a wildcard.

 LogicalExclusions_Calcs = string.right